GeorgeLuImmortal/Adaptive-Tuning-Active-Learning/README.md

 	python encoding_text_transformer.py 0 1 2 3 4 5 -i ProtonPumpInhibitors

 The numbers specify the representation techniques used, 0-bert, 1-gpt2, 2-xlnet, 3-distilbert, 4-albert, 5-roberta and -i specify the folder you save the raw input data.
+It should be noted, for each corpus, this script will generate two sort of representation, one is averaged embeddings, another is "[CLS]" token embeddings which is suffixed by "cls.csv".

 ##### Step 2: Active Learning